 Applications for extensive travel or large items of equipment will not be supported.
 N.B.
 Applications should NOT at this stage include requests for funding for conference presentations; if completion of the research project results in acceptance of a paper at an international conference, the British Council will consider supporting the attendance of one of the authors through a separate application.

 The research grants support researchers around the world in conducting and disseminating the highest quality research.
-The areas of particular interest to the British Council in 2018 include:
+Of particular interest to the British Council in 2019 are proposals that explore innovation in task types and task construction as well as approaches to scoring/marking.

 Consideration will also be given to other issues of current interest from the area of Applied Linguistics and Second Language Acquisition in relation to language assessment.